keyd-cpp/keyd/README.md

 solve this problem by providing a flexible system wide daemon which remaps keys using kernel level input primitives (evdev, uinput).

+keyd++ is a C++ fork of keyd and has specific features at the moment:

+- Rebind **any** key by its number like `key_333`.
+Was not possible in keyd.
+- **Macro** can now do `type(Hello world)` without worrying about spaces.
+- Bound **Macro** can now do `cmd(gnome-terminal)` and it should **just work**.
+- Wildcard for mice `m:` that excludes problematic abs ptr devices(`a:`).
+- Layer indicator with keyboard led of choice (keyd has been somewhat broken).
+- More flexible text parsing (in progress, eg. '[a+b]' now equals '[b+a]').
+- Memory optimizations (on small config only 10% of what keyd has had).
+- Performance optimizations, eg. events from ungrabbed device are ignored.
+- Some security improvement: privileged commands only run from /etc/keyd/ conf.
+- Bindings coming from ex. `keyd-application-mapper` inherit user credentials.
+- `keyd reload` from user loads user binds from `~/.config/keyd/bindings.conf`.
+- New commands for config control: push, pop, pop_all.
+Can unload user binds.
+- Convenience and safety coming from C++20.
+Sorry for longer compilation.
+- Virtually unlimited sizes/counts (keyd has had many hardcoded limitations).

 # Goals

   - Speed       (event loop that takes <<1ms for input event)